Is an Ivy League Degree Worth It? [2026 Guide to Salaries, ROI & Career Growth]

 This guide breaks down the data on Ivy League graduate salaries, ROI timelines, career outcomes by field, and how Ivy League universities compare to top public universities — so Indian students and families can make an informed decision rather than one driven purely by prestige.

-Ivy League Graduate Salaries in 2026 — School by School
+Ivy League Graduate Salaries — School by School

 Is the ROI Positive?
 It Depends Entirely on the Field